Why dog items quickly take over a room

-- The shape already creates a natural sense of shelter.
+- The shape naturally creates a contained resting spot.

 Dog Beds